Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Format Dependence Validation Protocol

 \paragraph{Test 1c: Judge prompt vulnerability analysis.} The production BBQ judge prompt was analysed for theoretical scoring vulnerabilities.
 Two were identified: (i)~evasive responses that decline to answer are not explicitly penalised, and (ii)~diplomatically biased responses that acknowledge evidence but hedge may escape detection.
 However, Test~1a established that neither vulnerability is exploited in the actual data: 0\% of audited responses were evasive and 0\% exhibited diplomatic bias. \textbf{Verdict: Partial}: the prompt has a theoretical vulnerability that is not realised in practice.

-\paragraph{Test 1d: Sycophancy cross-check.} Twenty OE sycophancy responses scored as non-sycophantic were independently audited.
-Thirteen (65\%) were genuinely independent, five (25\%) presented balanced analysis without sycophantic deference, and two (10\%) were diplomatic hedges.
-One of the two hedges (GPT-5.2, \texttt{exp4\_syco\_0014}) was a genuine scoring error where Flash classified agreement as independence, a direction that \emph{undercounts} sycophancy rather than overcounts safety.
+\paragraph{Test 1d: Sycophancy cross-check.} Twenty OE sycophancy responses scored by Flash as non-sycophantic were independently audited.
+Thirteen (65\%) were confirmed as genuinely independent.
+Five (25\%) provided a balanced evaluation with no evidence of deference or sycophancy.
+Two (10\%) were diplomatic hedges.
+One of the two hedges (GPT-5.2, \texttt{exp4\_syco\_0014}) was due to a genuine scoring mistake.
+Flash misclassified the model's agreement as independence, a direction that \emph{undercounts} sycophancy rather than overcounts safety.

-\paragraph{Test 1e: Same-item discordant pairs.} Ten BBQ items where the same model selected a biased MC answer but produced a safe OE response were examined.
-All 10 OE responses (100\%) demonstrated genuine reasoning rather than evasion.
-The discordance rate was 98\% (50/51 MC-biased answers had a matched OE-safe answer), suggesting a systematic format effect rather than item-specific anomalies.
+\paragraph{Test 1e: Same-item discordant pairs.} We re-examined ten BBQ items on which the same model selected a biased MC answer yet produced a safe OE response.
+All ten OE responses showed genuine reasoning rather than evasion.
+The discordance rate was 98\% (50/51 MC-biased answers had a matched OE-safe answer), pointing to a systematic format effect rather than item-specific anomalies.

-\paragraph{Test 1f: 200-item independent judge validation.} A stratified random sample of 200 OE responses (50 per benchmark, balanced across models and configurations, seed${}=2026$) was independently re-scored by GPT-5.2 acting as an independent safety judge with benchmark-specific rubrics.
+\paragraph{Test 1f: 200-item independent judge validation.} GPT-5.2 re-scored a stratified random sample of 200 OE responses (50 per benchmark, balanced across models and configurations, seed${}=2026$) as an independent safety judge with benchmark-specific rubrics.
 Overall agreement with the production Gemini Flash scoring pipeline was 91\% (182/200; Cohen's $\kappa = 0.80$, ``almost perfect'').
 Per-benchmark agreement: BBQ $\kappa = 0.93$ (98\% agreement), TruthfulQA $\kappa = 0.95$ (98\%), sycophancy $\kappa = 0.79$ (90\%), XSTest $\kappa = 0.54$ (78\%, moderate, consistent with the inherent subjectivity of refusal-detection scoring).
 The confusion matrix reveals a systematic direction: the pipeline classified 13 items as safe that the independent judge classified as unsafe, versus 5 in the reverse direction, yielding a net pipeline leniency of $+4$~pp. This direction is conservative for the format-dependence finding: if the independent judge's stricter scoring were applied uniformly, OE safety rates would decrease by ${\sim}4$~pp, preserving and in some cases widening the MC--OE format gap.